 For help during setup:

 If you answered “yes” to prior wages in Step 1, then we’ll need to get the payroll history of all employees paid this year, even if they no longer work for you.
 Our team will email you to get this process started, but you can learn how it works in this article.

 Congratulations, you’re enrolled!

-While we're entering your employees information and their prior wages, start familiarizing yourself with the OnPay dashboard.
-You can also learn about applying for direct deposit.
+While we're entering your employees information and their prior wages, you should start familiarizing yourself with your OnPay dashboard.

 Want to talk to an expert?
 Call us at (877)328-6505, or start a chat by clicking on the question mark at the top of your dashboard.